studentkittens/lncs-pandoc/paper.md

 keywords: docker, deployment, container, sandbox
 abstract: |

-    Docker is a new approach to deployment targeted at making distributing software easier and faster.
+    Docker is a new approach to deployment, targeted at making distributing software easier and faster.
 Instead of true hardware virtualization, software is run in containers which are easily reproducible and can be versioned.
-The containers can be easily exchanged either raw of over a common platform like DockerHub.
-Besides deployment, docker can be used for tasks like sandboxing, creating testbeds for small to large applications and generally as an alternative for many usecases where hardware virtualization was used previously.
+The containers can be easily exchanged either raw or over a common platform like DockerHub.
+Besides deployment, docker can be used for tasks like sandboxing, creating testbeds for small to large applications and generally as an alternative for many use-cases where hardware virtualization was used previously.
 ...

+\pagestyle{plain}

 # Introduction

 The task of software deployment is still considered as very hard by many distributors.
-Modern software is characterized by relying on many external, heterogeneous components (e.g. external libraries or databases) which will be called dependencies hereafter.
+Modern software is characterized by relying on many external heterogeneous components (e.g. external libraries or databases) which will be called dependencies hereafter.
 While this is a good for preventing the reimplementation of already solved problems, the dependencies may change